AdFabConnect/adfab-gulp-boilerplate/README.md

 gulp watch
 ```

-to build your tasks and watch for updates to compile files
+To build your tasks and watch for updates to compile files

 ### Browser live reloads